bkbnio/sourdough-gradle/docs/index.md

 For more information on installation and configuration, please see the [root plugin docs](plugins/plugin_root.md)

-⚠️ The root plugin is a pre-requisite for using any other sourdough-gradle plugins!
+{% hint style="warning" %}

-> [!COMMENT]
+The root plugin is a pre-requisite for using any other sourdough-gradle plugins!
-> An alert of type 'comment' using style 'callout' with default settings.
+{% endhint %}

 ## JVM Application